wp-plugins/backwpup/readme.txt

 = 1.0.0 =
 * now WordPress Exports to XML can made
 * new backup files formats tar, tar.gz, tar.bz2
-* all job types can made in one job
+* all job types can be created in one job
-* added PHP zip extension support (use pclzip only if not supported)
+* added PHP zip extension support (use PclZip only if not supported)
 * removed PclZip trace code
 * fixed time display and schedule bugs
 * added some security